paragkulkarni/tractus/README.md

 ## Frontend - React19 with React-bootstrap
 ### To start project
-Go to Terminal and go to same folder
+Go to Terminal and go to same folder \
-Go to frontend folder :  cd frontend
+Go to frontend folder :  cd frontend \
-Then install package : npm install
+Then install package : npm install \
-Then run project : npm start
+Then run project : npm start \

 ## Backend - Node, socketIO with AWS RDS PostgreSQL(credentials already added)
 ### To start project
-Go to Terminal and go to same folder
+Go to Terminal and go to same folder \
-Go to backend folder :  cd backend
+Go to backend folder :  cd backend \
-Then install package : npm install
+Then install package : npm install \
-Then run project : npm start
+Then run project : npm start \

+### To open project in browser - http://localhost:3000

-### Following features is added
+### Following features is added -
 Homepage
 ![](https://github.com/paragkulkarni/tractus/blob/master/t1.png)